 - No clear plan to reduce subsidies.

-- No clear plan to recapitalize PSU banks or tackle the NPA problem
+- No clear strategy to recapitalize PSU banks or take the NPA problem

 - No reduction in gold import duty.